 43. Post at the Right Time of Day

-According to 16 studies, the best time to post to Facebook is 1-4PM late in the week and on weekends:
+According to the research, the best time to post to Facebook (for B2C businesses) is 12PM Monday, Tuesday, or Wednesday:

 44. Use Statistics and Data Points

 Statistics and data points are something else that people tend to put a lot of stock in.
 Wherever possible, use facts and figures to prove a point.

 You can use them to make your blog posts more interesting to read, or you could even use a compilation of statistics or an infographic as a lead magnet.

 45. Don’t Mention Spam

 You may think it makes sense to include a little snippet at the bottom of your signup forms that reads, “100% privacy – we will never spam you!”
 However, research from Michael Aagard shows this actually reduces conversions by as much as 18%.

 46. Offer a Discount

 Who doesn’t enjoy a good coupon or discount?
 You can generate leads from an entirely different subset of your target market simply by presenting a discount as your lead magnet.